laracasts/cypress/README.md

 });
 ```

-Lastly, you can instead pass an object to `cy.create()`.
+Lastly, you can alternatively pass an object to `cy.create()`.
 This should be the preferred choice, if you need to eager load relationships or create the model record in a given model factory state.

 ```js
 test('it shows blog posts', () => {